KamensekD/Ender-3_PRO_v4.2.2_Marlin_firmware/README.md

 # NOT WORKING YET - Trying to make zisismaras's marlin_auto_build work for Ender-3 Pro with 4.2.2 board
+## trying barebones default build but unfortunately it fails at
+"creating release" with: "Request failed with status code 403" and "Error: Process completed with exit code 1."

 # Ender-3 4.2.2 firmware